 There are no additional charges for fuel, energy, or any other surcharges.
 Our prices include all containers, liners, and all regulatory documentation required for full compliance.
 We have competitive, consistent pricing and services without any compromise of compliance regulations.

-Doctor’s offices and Walk-In Clinics usually treat thousands of patients a year.
-The great majority of patient visits produce some type of medical waste ranging from syringes, blood specimens, throat cultures, and contaminated gloves.
+Doctor’s offices, walk-in and urgent care clinics treat thousands of patients a year.
+A great majority of these visits produce medical waste ranging from syringes, blood specimens, throat cultures, and contaminated gloves.